selforganising/foundersandcoders/_posts/2014-05-16-django-prerequisites.md

 Copy and paste lines 3 & 5
 Ctrl-x to exit (you will be prompted to save)

-Now lets create a directory called ‘envs’ in which to keep our virtual environments and then create our first virtual environment.
+Now let's create a directory called ‘envs’ in which to keep our virtual environments and then create our first virtual environment.

     mkdir ~/envs
     ls envs